ABH Site Index

-December 18, 1865 - The Thirteenth Amendment, abolishing slavery, took effect.
+December 18, 1865 - The Thirteenth Amendment, abolishing slavery, takes effect.

-The Klu Klux Klan formed secretly to discourage blacks from voting, issuing in a brutal and shameful era of terror and crime amid southern states as civil rights for freed slaves emerged from the Civil War Era and made hesitant progress throughout the majority of the 20th Century.
+December 24, 1866 - The Klu Klux Klan forms secretly to discourage blacks from voting, issuing in a brutal and shameful era of terror and crime amid southern states as civil rights for freed slaves emerged from the Civil War Era and made hesitant progress throughout the majority of the 20th Century.

-December 4, 1867 - The Grange was organized to protect the interest of the American farmer.
+December 4, 1867 - The Grange organizes to protect the interest of the American farmer.

 Christopher Sholes, Carlos Glidden, and S.W.
 Soule' invent the first practical typewriter.
 One year later, it was patented, then placed on the market in 1874 by E. Remington and Sons.

-November - Republican Ulysses S. Grant, with Shuyler Colfax as his running mate, proves victorious in his quest to become the 18th President of the United States after defeating Horatio Seymour, 214 to 80 in the Electoral College.
-Grant would be swon in on March 4, 1869.
+November 3, 1868 - Republican Ulysses S. Grant, with Shuyler Colfax as his running mate, proves victorious in his quest to become the 18th President of the United States after defeating Horatio Seymour, 214 to 80 in the Electoral College.
+Grant would be sworn in on March 4, 1869.

-November 27, 1868 - The Battle of the WIchita ends with Lt.
+November 27, 1868 - The Battle of the Washita River ends with Lt.
 Colonel George Custor's defeat of Black Kettle's Cheyenne.
 This ended the organized campaign of Indian forces against white settlers.

-August 15, 1869 - The first scientific expedition of the Grand Canyon of the Colorado River is conducted by Major John Wesley Powell.
+August 15, 1869 - The first scientific expedition of the of the Colorado River is conducted by Major John Wesley Powell.

 September 24, 1869 - Prompted by an attempt to corner the gold market, the financial Black Friday occurs in New York City.